 When learning how to play jazz guitar, studying Christian’s playing is essential for players of all musical tastes, experience levels, and backgrounds.

 Learning these licks is important when studying Christian’s 7th soloing concepts, but it’s the concepts that’ll allow you to expand this material in your playing.
-After you’ve understood how each lick is built, you can take those concepts and apply them to other chords, keys, and full tunes in your studies.
+After you’ve understood how each lick is built, you can take those concepts and apply them to other chords, keys, and tunes.

 Charlie Christian Lick 1

 In this first dominant 7 lick, you’ll see how Christian liked to use the Am7b5 arpeggio to outline an F9 sound over F7 in his solos: